Will CSU’s new policy affect campus free speech? Some students and faculty worry; university officials say nothing has changed

 “No building or campus space has been shifted into a new category because of the new policy” — Andrew Staples

-Chico State Public Relations Manager Andrew Staples responded to a question from ChicoSol by email.
+Chico State’s Staples responded to a question from ChicoSol by email.
 “Overnight camping was not previously allowed under campus policy,” Staples noted.
 “Public, limited, and non-public is how space on campus is categorized.
 No building or campus space has been shifted into a new category because of the new policy.”

-Some students and faculty members asked questions about the negative implications of the new policy on freedom of speech.
+Some students and faculty members asked questions about what could be negative implications of the new policy on freedom of speech.

 “It’s not really the details of the policy but the spirit of the policy, especially when it was enforced without much interaction with stakeholders like students and faculty, that really concerns me,” White said.